Nesting Particle Filters for Experimental Design in Dynamical Systems: Empirical Evaluation

 \subsection{Stochastic Pendulum}

-Our first experiment deals with two different representations of the stochastic dynamics of a compound pendulum.
-In this experiment, the aim is to infer the mass and length of the pendulum.
-The outcome of an experiment is an observation of the state of the pendulum characterized by its angular position and velocity, while the design is the torque applied as input to the system.
+We consider two different representations of the stochastic dynamics of a compound pendulum.
+The aim is to infer a vector of parameters that combines the mass and length of the pendulum by observing a sequence of states, comprised of its angular position and velocity.
+The design is the torque applied as input to the system.